j-shafeeqa/MediaLens-AI/README.md

-MediaLens: AI-Powered Media Critic 🎨
+MediaLens: Multimodal AI-Powered Media Critic 🎨
 =====================================

-Welcome to **MediaLens**, your AI-driven companion for media analysis and critique.
+Welcome to **MediaLens**, your Multimodal AI-driven companion for media analysis and critique.
 Whether you're an artist, filmmaker, designer, or content creator, this tool offers **detailed, actionable insights** powered by **Google Gemini models** and real-time web research.

 * * * * *